aleph2c/miros/doc/i_mongol_example.rst

 .. image:: _static/n_ergotic_mongol_2.svg
     :align: center

-The classes that linger above our battle statechart and the empathy HSM are containers of features that these behavioral maps will need access to, to work.
-The names of these methods and features are not expressed on the diagram.
-They are assumed.

-The named methods on the HorseArcher and OtherHorseArcher classes were made from common code that appeared over and over again in the battle statechart and the empathy HSM.
-To simplify the diagrams and to DRY up the design; the common code was named and then sucked up into the class as a set of methods.
-More will be said about the details of these methods later in the section.
+The named methods in the HorserArcher and OtherHorseArcher classes represent code that used to exist in the HSMs:  Upon scanning the design, I noticed there was a lot of code repetition.
+To DRY my Python up, while also simplifying the diagram, I thought of names for what the different snippets of code were doing, then wrapped those pieces of code into their own methods.

-We also see that the HorseArcher provides a static method to construct a horse archer name.
-This is different from how we imagined things before, we were going to reference the other horse archer's by their IP addresses.
+The HorseArcher class provides a static method, ``HorseArcher.get_name``, to construct a horse archer name.
+Previously, we were going to reference the other horse archer's by their IP addresses.
 If we did that, we could not run more than one horse archer process per machine without breaking the design.
-I don't have ten machines in my LAN; so I will have to test multiple processes per machine to get the design working.
-The HorseArcher.get_name static method will provide unique names so that we can create horse archers on the same machine or across the network.
+I don't have ten computers in my LAN; so I will have to test multiple processes per device confirm that the design is working.
+The ``HorseArcher.get_name`` static method will provide *unique* names so that we can create horse archers on the same machine or different machines across the network.

 Now let's talk about the battle statechart.
-Things have become quite complex, and we are starting to face the limitations of the Umlet tool used to describe our picture.
-The diagram is too big to fit on this page, so we compact a large part of it into the deceit_in_detail statechart abstraction glyph.
-This basically means, there is something else here, but we have hidden it from view.
+Things have become quite complicated, and we are starting to face the limitations of the Umlet tool used to describe our picture.
+The diagram is too big to fit on this page, so we compact a large part of it into the deceit_in_detail substate glyph.
+This means, there is something else here, but we have hidden it from view.
+We will talk about it soon enough.

+Let's look at the exposed parts of the networked battle statechart.

-The first thing our horse archer will do when they begin battle is to yell out that they have arrived on the field.
-This is done with the Other_Arrival_On_Field event.
-The horse archer will provide it's name as the payload to this event.
-As a convention I will pre-pend 'Other' in front of any event intended to be sent on the network.
-By doing this, our debug information will be less confusing.
+We see that the first thing our horse archer will do when they begin battle is to yell out that they have arrived on the field.
+They yell the Other_Arrival_On_Field event using their name as a payload.

+As a convention, I will pre-pend 'Other' in front of any event that is intended to be sent out over the mesh.
+By doing this, our system will be a lot easier to debug.

-Our statechart is ergotic; so not only does it need to yell out events it must also receive those same events from others in the mesh network.
-We see what a horse archer does when it hears another yell out that they have arrived.
-There is a Other_Arrival_On_Field hook which calls the ``add_member_if_needed`` method.
-The name of the other horse archer is in the payload.
+Our statechart is ergotic; so not only does it need to yell out events it must also receive those same events from others in the mesh.
+We see what a horse archer does when it hears another has arrived on the field: there is an Other_Arrival_On_Field event hook, which calls the ``add_member_if_needed``

-Let's look inside of the ``add_member_if_needed`` and see what a horse archer does when he hears his brethren arrive on the battle field.
+method:

 .. code-block:: python